 We thank the candidates and the community for coming to this important meeting, all the best with your voting!

 Thank you Bob Ellis for taking the following photos of the candidates in action!

 The Long Bay Okura Great Park Society AGM is on Sunday, October 16th, 2022.
 This is a chance...

-Long Bay is a very busy regional park, with over 2million visitors per annum coming from all...
+Long Bay is a very busy regional park, with over 1.3million visitors per annum coming from a...